alandhay/SpeccyEmulator/README.md

 **The emulator is fully interactive and ready to use! 🎮**

-**Latest Achievement**: Complete button press functionality with real-time emulator response through pre-built Docker image with integrated X11 virtual display and FUSE emulator.
+**Latest Achievement**: Complete v7 deployment with mouse support, cursor hiding, virtual keyboard click-only behavior, video scaling fixes, and YouTube streaming - providing a professional, fully-featured ZX Spectrum emulator experience.

 For support or questions, check the troubleshooting section or create an issue.